kaol/heist-tutorial/tutorial.md

 use.
 That's how the Heist documentation ends up with phrases like

 > Runs a splice, but first binds splices given by splice functions that
-> need some runtime data."
+> need some runtime data.

 That is, run a collection of Chunks, first manipulating the map of recognized splices by using functions that take some runtime data and